 This famous annual festival always runs from April to October.
 If you’re at all interested in garden or garden design, don’t miss it.
 Together with the castle and the other gardens, a visit to Chaumont makes a great day out.

 Eating at Chaumont

 There are several restaurants within the grounds.
 The grandest, Le Grand Velum, is housed in a greenhouse-like structure.
-Three set menus offer inventive, beautifuylly presented dishes using seasonal ingredients.
-You shouldn’t neglect the desserts which include an all-chocolate cone on a biscuit base with cherry sauce, panna cotta and sorbet.
+Three set menus offer inventive, beautifully presented dishes using seasonal ingredients.
+You shouldn’t neglect the desserts which include an all-chocolate cone on a biscuit base with cherry sauce, pannacotta, and sorbet.

-Le Comptoir Mediterranee (Mediterranean Bistro) offers freshly cooked dishes like pastas and home-made sauces.
+Le Comptoir Mediterranee (Mediterranean Bistro) offers freshly cooked dishes like pasta and home-made sauces.

 L’Estaminet is the place for a light snack of sandwiches, and cakes as well as home-made sorbets.

 Le Café du Parc is near the chateau and offers more light snacks.

 Tel.: 00 33 (0)2 54 20 99 22